Monday thru Friday, 8:00am - 5:00pm

 For more information regarding the Model Minority Stereotype:

 New York Times (2008).
-Report takes aim at model minority stereotype of Asian American students
+Report Takes Aim at Model Minority Stereotype of Asian American Students

-Lee, S. J. (1996).
-Unraveling the model minority stereotype: Listening to Asian American youth.
+Lee, S. J. (2009).
+“Unraveling the Model Minority Stereotype: Listening to Asian American Youth,” Second Edition.
 Teachers College Press.